-"Licence Fee" has the meaning given to it in Section 16(a) of this Agree ont.
+"Licence Fee" has the meaning given to it in Section 16(a) of this Agra Ent.

-"Licensed Premises" has the meaning given to it in the second recital of this Agreement and for greater certainty includes the areas located and the boundaries of the Licensed Premises that are designated and made available from the to time by the Licensor, for the common use of and general benefit of the Licensor of all the licensees, tenants and other occupants of the Licensor premises, being the other, conference rooms, meeting rooms and photocopy/con/print/fax area.
+"Licensed Premises" has the meaning given to it in the server recital of this Agreement and for greater certainty includes the areas located at the boundaries of the Licensed Premises that are designated and made available from to time by the Licensor, for the common use of and general benefit of the Licensor all all the licensees, tenants and other occupants of the Licensor remises, being the then, conference rooms, meeting rooms and photocopy.

-"Licensor's Office Equipment" means the Licensor's furniture fixtures and personal property located within the Licensed Prenture on the compencement date of the Term, including the desks, chairs, telephone, fat the chine are photocopier.
+"Licensor's Office Equipment" means the Licensed Prent, on the commencement date of the Term, including the desks, chairs, telephone, fair sching a photocopier.

-"Permitted Use" means general office use/as an office working at a desk, meeting with clients or colleagues, and a mary office uses.
+"Permitted Use" means general office use/as an office working at a desk, meeting with clients or colleagues, and ar "lary office uses."

-"Property" has the meaning give to it is a first recital of Agreement.
+"Property" has the meaning give to it has been recital of Agreement.

-"Term" means the period of Fiver5) Year communes on January 1, 2024 and ending on December 31, 2028 unlesser related earlier or extended in accordance with the provision of Agreemen
+"Term" means the period of Fiv 5) Year common on January 1, 2024 and ending on December 31, 2028 unless atted earlier or extended in accordance with the provision of Agreemen

-2. Grant of J ice.
-The Li sor hereby ts to the Licensee a non-exclusive licence, isions of this py and use the Licensed Premises for the subject to the reement, to d .
-Together with the Licence, the Licensee shall Permitted Us the Term ect to the provisions of this Agreement: have the follow hts ( g the ren

-The right use the Licensor's Office Equipment for the Permitted Use while at a sensed Paralles.

-(b) The n-exclusion light, subject to the rules for the Premises or the Property from time to one, to use, in common with the Licensor and others, the Building Common Area, each for their intended, designated, and proper purposes only, in connection on the Licensee's office at the Licensed Premises, and for no other purposes.
-To right may also be exercised by the Licensee's clients, employees, agents, d invite while at the Licensed Premises, except as otherwise set out in this it.

-(c) The non-exclusive right, subject to the provisions of this Agreement and the rules for the Property or the Licensed Premises from time to time, to use, in common with the Licensor and others, the Building Common Areas, each for their intended, designated, and proper purposes only, in connection with the Licensee's office at the
+- 2. Grant of Varice.
+The Lipsor hereby parts to the Licensee a non-exclusive licence, subject to the regions of this greement, to deply and use the Licensed Premises for the Permitted User the Term (1997).
+Together with the Licence, the Licensee shall have the follows that decay the Term (1997) ect to the provisions of this Agreement: - The right use the Licensor's Office Equipment for the Permitted Use while at a sensed Process. - from time to use, in common with the Licensor and others, the Building Common Are, each for their intended, designated, and proper purposes only, in connection to the Licensee's office at the Licensee's clients, and for no other purposes.
+The right may also be exercised by the Licensee's clients, employees, agents, while at the Licenseed Premises, except as otherwise set out in this lat. - (c) The non-exclusive right, subject to the provisions of this Agreement and the rules for the Property or the Licensed Premises from time to time, to use, in common with the Licensor and others, the Building Common Areas, each for their intended, designated, and proper purposes only, in connection with the Licensee's office at the